donggunkwak/portfolio-kevin/docs/assignments/assignment4.md

 nonVerifiedUsers: set User
 verifyRequests: set Request
 requestUser: verifyRequests -> one User
-requestContent: verifyRequests -> one Image or one String
+requestContent: verifyRequests -> one Image and/or one String

 ```